cozy/cozy-controller/doc/service.md

 A service for Cozy is defined by these criteria:

 1. It's some JavaScript code
-2. That is embedded in Cozy-Proxy
+2. That is embedded in Cozy-Data-System
 3. As express/americano apps
-4. And exposes a REST API in JSON
+4. And exposes an HTTP API (REST + JSON by default)
 5. to offer functionalities to cozy applications.
 6. This API follows the [JSON api specification](http://jsonapi.org/)
 7. And [Cozy guidelines](https://cozy.github.io/cozy-guidelines/)
 8. With URL prefixed by `/services/:service-name`.
 9. It benefits from Cozy authentication and permissions
-10. And workflows (code review, i18n).
+10. And workflows (code review, documentation, i18n).

 Rationale